angadgill92/TIL-today-I-learnt-/SystematicProgramDesign.md

 #### Interval Data

 An interval is a range of data `Number`.
-The interval itself is atomic, even though it has multiple elements because everytime you need an operation done on an interval, you always take a single element out of it and work on that.
 For example :

 ```````racket
 ;; Countdown is Integer[0, 10]							[Type Comment]